suncw-web/-ScalaFinalProject/README.md

 Alpha Vantage API, for free stock api service covering the majority of our datasets for up to 25 requests per day.

-Yahoo Finance Stocks dataset, due to licence issue can't use it.
+Yahoo Finance Stocks dataset, due to licence issue can't be used.

 The dataset was taken from Kaggle and had data for s&p500 companies.